DataDog/hiring-engineers/answers.md

 *Is there anything creative you would use Datadog for?*

 Yes, there are many things I would love to use Datadog for.
-One such idea I would use Datadog for is for fantasy basketball, football, baseball, and/or hockey.
-I'm a fan of fantasy basketball and football so this idea would go more in-depth about those.
-Typically, participants make their changes in their fantasy lineup because they are watching the game live or they are notified from a sports application such as Bleacher Report, ESPN, or NFL network which usually takes at least a half hour before reporters report the information.
+One such idea I would use Datadog for is for the fantasy sports community.
+I'm a fan of fantasy basketball and football so this idea would go more in-depth about those, but it could be used for all sports.
+Typically, participants make changes in their fantasy lineup because they know a fact about an aspect in it, whether they are watching the game live or being notified from a sports application such as Bleacher Report, ESPN, or NFL network.
+Being notified through a sports media channel usually takes at least a half hour after the fact till the reporters report the information.
 With data collected from Datadog's Agent collector, users can be notified instantly, allowing them to have a competitive advantage over their peers.

 For fantasy basketball I would:
 ```